 For assistance, please contact the main office at 402-472-3745 or email@example.com

-Deadline: Dec.
-15. Our graduate teaching assistantship includes tuition remission during the academic year and six credits during the summer.
+Deadline for application: February 1.
+Our graduate teaching assistantship includes tuition remission during the academic year and six credits during the summer.
 In addition, teaching assistants receive a departmental stipend that covers the cost of living in Lincoln.
 Students are also eligible for departmental fellowships to supplement their assistantship; can be used to cover student fees.
 Summer teaching is available to students in Spanish.

 Doctoral students are expected to present papers at scholarly conferences, and the department subsidizes their expenses with fellowship money.
 Support is also given to doctoral students interviewing for jobs at MLA.